 Inside the Exotic Pet Trade

 To get an idea of the scope of the illegal exotic pet trade, consider this: The illegal trade in wildlife is second only to that of drugs in the United States, according to the U.S. Fish and Wildlife Service (USFWS).
 A former USFWS chief of law enforcement told Animal Issues Magazine, published by the Born Free Foundation, “There is no stigma attached to being an animal smuggler.
-If you get caught illegally transporting animals on a first offense, it’s possible you won’t even do jail time.
+If you get caught illegally transporting animals on a first offense, it is possible you will not even do jail time.
 You can’t say the same for running drugs.”

 The reason why Primarily Primates exists today is a result of the pet trade in squirrel monkeys.

-In the United States, keeping primates as pets has taken on a new dimension with the phenomenon of monkeys being treated as “surrogate children,” according to the Captive Wild Animal Protection Coalition CWAPC.
-Many childless people will acquire primates as babies only to discover that they cannot care for, or control, a full-grown animal.
+In the U.S., keeping primates as pets has taken on a new dimension with the phenomenon of monkeys being treated as “surrogate children,” according to the Captive Wild Animal Protection Coalition (CWAPC).

-And the internet has only compounded the program.
+And the internet has only compounded the problem.
 With the click of a mouse, people can purchase any kind of animal.
-At a website called www.exoticanimalsforsale.net, a week-old male capuchin is listed at $7,800; a squirrel monkey is listed at $9,000 and a java macaque sells for $4,000.
+At a website called www.exoticanimalsforsale.net, capuchins are listed at $14,500; a squirrel monkey is listed at $8,900 and lemurs for $6,900.

 Approximately 60 percent of the animals at Primarily Primates are discarded pets.
-Typically the animal starts to bite and become aggressive, or picks up a nervous habit, like self-harming or feverishly pacing in the cage, or screaming.
-Non-human primates are most often abandoned by their owners between the ages of two and eight (depending on the species), after they have started maturing, and sometimes after their owners have had their teeth removed in an effort to restrict their assertive personalities.
+Typically, the animal starts to bite and become aggressive, or picks up a nervous habit, like self-harming or feverishly pacing in the cage, or screaming.
+Non-human primates are most often abandoned by their owners between the ages of two and eight (depending on the species) after they have started maturing, and sometimes after their owners have had their teeth removed to restrict their assertive personalities.

 While U.S. federal quarantine regulations forbid importing non-human primates as pets, there are no federal laws in the U.S. banning primate ownership or exotic animal ownership in general.
-Fourteen states ban private possession of exotic animals, seven states have a partial ban and 15 require a license or permit.
+Eighteen states ban private possession of exotic animals, 13 states have a partial ban and 13 require a license or permit.

 The illegal global trade in exotic animals is estimated to be worth more than 10 billion dollars a year, according to the CWAPC.
 Many animals are taken from their natural environments to supply the pet trade.
 It is estimated that 90 percent of wild animals kept as pets are dead within the first two years of captivity.